-Call and guidance
+'Calling' and guidance

 Because there is confusing and often contradictory advice about ‘calling’ (and especially the ‘missionary call’), it can seem difficult and overwhelming to find a way through.
-Some people talk about a deep sense of personal call - perhaps a mystical experience or a 'voice from God'.
+Some people talk about a deep sense of personal 'call' - perhaps a mystical experience or a 'voice from God'.
 Others have a very rational, logical approach of gathering information, praying and simply making a decision.
 And there is everything in between!

 So how should we approach this important subject?
-Three things to remember:

 - The primary image of calling in the Bible is the calling to follow Jesus.
 The living out of our personal gifts and abilities in such a way that God is glorified (our vocation) is secondary to that.
 Our jobs are not necessarily the most important aspect of our calling or our service in Christ’s work in our lives.

 - We are all different and God often works in different ways in our lives.

 - God's 'call' and guidance is not discovered in a 'vacuum'.
 As you think and pray these things through it is vital that you seek wisdom and advice from others who know you well, and particularly those whom God has given responsibility for your spiritual life - your local church leaders.
-Discernment is a corporate, not an individual thing.
+Discernment is a corporate, not just an individual thing.

 Some helpful suggestions:

 Tim Keller gives a 3 point approach.
-We can discern God’s calling when three factors come together for us:
+We can discern God’s 'calling' when three factors come together for us: